Ternate and Tidore are 2 modest volcanic islands off the west coast of Halmahera in Maluku.

 Danau Tolire (Tolire Lake)

 A large lake on the North-West part of the island.
 I don’t think it’s possible to easily climb down the slope to get into the lake.
 The view is nice though.

-Quite obviously (Ternate is an island in case you didn’t noticed yet) there are many beaches over the island.
-But 2 names always came up when I was asking locals advices about place to see : Pantai Sulamadeha and Pantai Jikomalamo.
+Quite obviously, there are many beaches over the island.
+But 2 names always came up when I was asking locals advice about place to see : Pantai Sulamadeha and Pantai Jikomalamo.

 Sulamadeha is the closest from downtown but when I passed by I saw only a “classic” black sand beach that didn’t attracted me much.
 The weather wasn’t good hence I couldn’t take nice picture.

 But it turns out that I should have been more curious because 10 minutes away from Pantai Sulamadeha you got what’s called Teluk (bay) Sulamadeha and it looks georgeous.

 Jikomalamo is just in front of Pulau Hiri.
 As of February 2017 they are heavy construction ongoing to build restaurants and other stuff to accomodate visitors.

 Spices (mostly cloves and nutmeg) drying under the sun are pretty common in the streets of Ternate.

 Enjoy a lunch with a stunning view over Pulau Maitara and Pulau Tidore from a place called Panorama Cafe.
 It’s located a few meters before Danau Laguna.